Doxdxo/Alt/README.md

 。★.𖥔 *__PRNS__* :
 ⤷
 Any prns are fine!
 Doesn't matter if it's she/her , he/him , they/them , (or its/it) ...
-I wouldn't pay no mind to it!
+I couldn't careless !

 。★.𖥔 *__What i usually do__* :
 - ✦ *Hang out / talking w/ friends*